fallen-icarus/cardano-loans/GettingStarted.md

 The `loan-term` can either be in terms of slots (like above) or in terms of days.
 If you would like to specify days, you can use `--loan-term '2 days'`.

 The `interest` can be expressed as either a decimal (like above) or a fraction: `--interest '1 / 10'`.
-If you use decimals, the fraction will look off since floating point numbers do not have arbitrary precision.
+If you use decimals, the ultimate fraction will look off since floating point numbers do not have arbitrary precision.
 The approximation is good enough, though.

 The `compound-frequency` is optional.
 If you do use it, you can specify the frequency in either slots or days.
+The interest/penalties must be applied at the frequency set by this field.
+The borrower has this time period to satisfy the minimum payment in order to avoid the penalty.

 The penalty field can either be: `--no-penalty`, `--fixed-penalty INT`, `--percent-penalty PERCENT`.
 The `PERCENT` can be specified as either a decimal or a fraction.
-This penalty will be applied whenever the `minimum-payment` is missed in a given compounding period.
+This penalty will be applied whenever the `minimum-payment` is missed in a given compounding period. *It is possible to enforce a penalty on an interest-free loan.* Just set the interest to zero while still setting a compound-frequency and penalty.
+There is no way to enforce a penalty on a non-compounding interest loan since a non-compounding loan requires omitting a compound-frequency.

 The `collateral-asset` fields *must* be in lexicographical order.
 If you reverse the order of the two collateral assets above, the negotiation beacon script will crash with an error saying your